-- This table presents the number of recipients in each of the work capacity assessment categories, or the number of hours recipients are considered able to work per week, prior to an intervention (vertically on the left) and with an intervention (horizontally across the top) - For example, where a recipient was assessed as having 8-14 hours capacity prior to an intervention and assessed as having the same 8-14 hours capacity with an intervention, they are represented here - Where a recipient was assessed as having 8-14 hours capacity prior to an intervention and then assessed as having 15-22 hours capacity with an intervention, they are represented here
+- In this table I have chosen to compare recipient's work capacity prior to an intervention and after an intervention.
+That is, the number of hours per week a recipient is assessed as being able to work.
+These will include those recipients who have partial working capacity and have had a Job Capacity Assessment or Employment Services Assessment where there are barriers to work. - In this case, where a recipient was assessed as having 8-14 hours capacity prior to an intervention and assessed as having the same 8-14 hours capacity with an intervention, they are represented here - Where a recipient was assessed as having 8-14 hours capacity prior to an intervention and then assessed as having 15-22 hours capacity with an intervention, they are represented here

-- Using a different graphing option we can visually represent the trend of an increasing number of hours assessed for work capacity with an intervention. - For example you can see that a large proportion of those who were assessed as being able to work 15-22 hours after an intervention (blue line) were assessed as being able to work 8-14 hours prior to an intervention (dark green). - Similarly, a large proportion of those who were assessed as being able to work 23-29 hours after an intervention were assessed as being able to work 15-22 hours prior to an intervention (light green).
+- Using a different graphing option we can visually represent the trend of an increasing number of hours assessed for work capacity with an intervention. - For example you can see that of those who were assessed as being able to work 15-22 hours after an intervention, a large proportion were able to work 8-14 hours prior to an intervention (dark green). - Similarly, a large proportion of those who were assessed as being able to work 23-29 hours after an intervention were able to work 15-22 hours prior to an intervention (light green).